Problem

 Now, let’s test this behavior in practice.

-We have modified the first query and added a SELECT statement that retrieves the same data which will be modified in this transaction.
+We modified the first query and added a SELECT statement that retrieves the same data that will be modified in this transaction.
 Additionally, we get the process ID for this transaction:

 -- run this in query window 1